Off Grid Capable

+We provide campervans that cover all wants and needs from comfort, luxury and even affordability.
 We offer fully equipped camper vans for the summer and ski camper vans with heaters to keep you warm for the ski season.

 We have been keeping it fresh for years with new camper vans at great, affordable prices!
 While many companies pride themselves on being “no nonsense,” at Kuku Campers, we pride ourselves on what we like to call “know nonsense.”
 This approach allows us to develop vans you’ll not only love, but trips you’ll remember for a lifetime.